adewuyifa/Birth-weight-pred-logreg/README.md

 # Birth-weight-pred-logreg
-Exploring dataset on maternal behaviours as a factor of birth weight Building a logistic regression model
+Exploring dataset on maternal behaviours as a factor of birth weight, Building a logistic regression model, and
-Making predictions with the built logistic regression model
+Making predictions with the  model